QbiXibQ/FBHealBox_Vanilla/README.md

 The tick interval cannot be read from the tooltip in Vanilla and therefore lives in `FBPredictTickInterval` (3 seconds by default, Lifebloom 1).

+### Equipment bonus

+Vanilla spell tooltips show the naked base value, the healing bonus from your gear is not in there.
+Learned values from the combat log carry it automatically, so the gap only exists for ranks you have never cast.
+If an API supplies the bonus, the addon closes that gap: the value is weighted the vanilla way, cast time divided by 3.5 and capped at 3.5 seconds, instants counting as 1.5.
+A 3 second Greater Heal with +700 healing therefore starts out 600 higher than its tooltip, a 1.5 second Flash Heal 300.

+`GetSpellBonusHealing` is what the addon looks for, plus `GetSpellBonusHeal` and `GetHealingBonus`, first as a global and then inside a `ClassicAPI` table. **ClassicAPI** provides it; without any such API the bonus stays 0 and nothing changes. `/fbp` reports the value found and whether it is being applied, `/fbp healbonus` turns it off.
+The first learned value for a rank always wins over the estimate.

 ### Absorb shields

 Maximum absorb from the spellbook tooltip, consumption from the combat log (`(123 absorbed)`).
 For `\*_VS_SELF_*` events the victim is the player, otherwise the message is searched for one of the currently shielded names.